-This concentration requires no additional financial resources as it will build upon current courses offered.
+This concentration requires no additional financial resources as it will build upon current courses offered by ABE or on campus.
 No additional faculty will be needed to support the concentration as proposed.

 Will the unit need to seek campus or other external resources?